hanelee/ca_stv/README.md

 I saved data from Peter as a folder "CA_data" in main directory.
-See district.ipynb for initial comments and details.
+See districting/district.ipynb for initial comments and details.